 - Provide large truck and bus traffic enforcement training materials

 - Support the National and State Law Enforcement Challenges

 The grantor-grantee partnership is, and will continue to be, vitally important to allowing our Agency to fully achieve its safety mission.

-In 2015, FMCSA is projected to provide $241 million in grants to support programs tied to reducing the number of road fatalities.
+In FY2019, FMCSA provided $383 million in grants to support programs tied to reducing the number of road fatalities.